WING-NUS/ELCo/README.md

 # Please define your own path here
 huggingface_path=YOUR_PATH
 ```
-you may change `YOUR_PATH` to the absolute directory location of your Huggingface Cache.
+you may change `YOUR_PATH` to the absolute directory location of your Huggingface Cache (e.g. `/disk1/yisong/hf-cache`).

 ### Unsupervised Evaluation on EmoTE Task: 📘📝